igabesz/config-decorators/README.md

 export const config = loadConfig(Config);
 ```

 ### How does it work?

 The main stuff is at `loadConfig`:

 - First, it instantiates your class
-- Then it checks each prop having `ENV` decorators
+- Then it checks each prop having `ENV` or `CLI` decorators
-	- If there's no ENV variable with the given name then steps to next prop
+	- If there's no ENV/CLI variable with the given name then steps to next prop
-	- If there's a given transformator then the ENV variable is transformed
+	- If there's a given transformator then the value is transformed
 	- Overrides the value of the prop

 ## Tests